thenormalsquid/bstree/ruby/readme.md

 Another possibility is to implement the traversal in the tree class.

+## Trees recursive and iterative

+Recursive techniques usually feel a lot more natural once a programmer has a certain amount of experience, and is the go-to technique for operations on recursively defined structures such as binary trees.
+Accordingly, the most complete implemenation will be recursive.

+However, iteration is always viable, and may save stack, and increase speed, so a number of algorithms are also implemented recursively.

+To keep lower the confusion, the `Tree`, `Node` and related data structures will all be implemented with recursive algorithms.
+Iterative implementations will subclass the recursive, overriding with iteration as necessary.
+The naming pattern for these subclasses will follow the pattern `IterativeTree`, `IterativeNode`, and so on.

 ## TODO

 * Create a simple data structure to store, subclass `Struct`